Operation Hope volunteers will visit Kurdistan in September/October 2018

 Leanne and I have been feeling the call to specifically help the Yazidi people in Northern Iraq.
 Over the past few months we have taken the opportunity to communicate with advocates here and in Northern Iraq to help us understand the history, current situation and possible assistance we can give the Yazidi people.
 The Yazidi are a Kurdish ethnographic-religious community who were targeted in 2014 by ISIS.
 They were forced to flee and are unable to return to their villages which still lie in ruins.

 In the past month, we have been able to offer our 40ft shipping container and contents to the people at the Bajed Kandala camp – which houses 11,500 Yazidi people – mainly children and young people.
 The camp is located in the NW region of Kurdistan close to the Syrian and Turkish borders.
 The Bajed Kandala Refugee Camp was established in August/September 2014 following the ISIS invasion and genocide of the Yazidi people in this area.
+The shipping container (hopefully setting sail in September( will be delivered adjacent to the medical clinic in this camp and the contents distributed to the residents, the medical centre, two nearby hospitals and a heart clinic.
+Surgical instruments have been specifically requested for the medical centre in Bajed Kandala Camp and also a camp in Rojava, Syria which houses Yazidi people who recently fled Afrin.

 Attached is a fact sheet – although dated September 2015 the profile remains very similar.